How Long Does Vinyl Siding Last?

 Vinyl siding is quite resistant.

-Still, animals or extreme weather conditions can damage it and create holes in the panels.
+Still, animals or extreme weather conditions can damage vinyl siding and create holes in the panels.

 Since holes can lead to more damage, you should repair them as soon as possible.